- Search The Registry

 *The Pennsylvania Abolition (or Abolitionist) Society (PAS) was founded on this date in 1775.
 It was also known as The Society for the Relief of Free Negroes Unlawfully Held in Bondage.

 PAS was the first American abolition society.
-It was founded in Philadelphia, Pennsylvania and held four meetings.
+It was founded in Philadelphia, Pennsylvania, and held four meetings.
 Seventeen of the 24 men who attended initial meetings of the Society were Quakers, that is, members of the Religious Society of Friends, a branch of Christianity notable in the early history of Pennsylvania.
-It was reorganized in 1784 as the Pennsylvania Society for Promoting the Abolition of Slavery and for the Relief of Free Negroes Unlawfully Held in Bondage, (better known as the Pennsylvania Abolition Society) and was incorporated in 1789.
+It was reorganized in 1784 as the Pennsylvania Society for Promoting the Abolition of Slavery and for the Relief of Free Negroes Unlawfully Held in Bondage (better known as the Pennsylvania Abolition Society) and was incorporated in 1789.

 The Pennsylvania Abolition Society remains dedicated to the cause of combating racism in the 21st century.
-The oldest abolitionist organization in the United States, since the late twentieth century, it has worked to improve issues of criminal justice and the over-representation of African Americans in prison, reduction in harsh sentencing laws, and improving economic and environmental justice.
+The oldest abolitionist organization in the United States, since the late twentieth century, it has worked to improve issues of criminal justice and the over-representation of African Americans in prison, reduction in harsh sentencing laws, and improve economic and environmental justice.